-(Last Updated on : 30/01/2015)
+(Last Updated on : 14/08/2017)

 .
 These three administer all the physical and mental functions of the body and thus are necessary for good health, vitality and immunity.

-Nature of Vata Dosha
+Characteristics of Vata Dosha

 ful conditions, they tend to lose their decision-making power and become insecure, fearful and anxious.
 They are light sleepers and prefer warm climate.
 The vata people are characterised by immense creativity and enthusiasm.
 Their digestive system, particularly the colon is vulnerable and often gives rise to problems.
 The renowned Ayurvedic text, the Charaka Samhita

 Types of Vata Dosha

 Vata Doshas are of five types, namely; pran vata dosha, apan vata dosha, saman vata dosha, vyan vata dosha and udan vata dosha.

 Pran Vata Dosha: In this vata dosha, the air exists in the oral cavity, head, throat, ear, tongue, chest and heart.
 It helps in intake of food and water, swallowing, sneezing, spitting, respiration and other related activities.

 Apan Vata Dosha: Apan vata exists in sigmoid colon, rectum, testicles, scrotum, urinary bladder, vagina, uterus, navel, loins and groins.
 This type of vata is concerned with the excretion of the stool, urine, semen, menstrual discharges and with child birth.

 Saman Vata Dosha: Saman vata resides in stomach and duodenum thus helping in the digestion of food and proper formation of rasa dhatu, stool and urine.
 It regulates the assimilation of the food contents and finally helps to supply the assimilated matter to blood stream and heart.